Khubth/Functions_and_Errors/README.md

  2. markAttendance Function: Allows a student to mark their attendance.
  3. checkEligibility Function: Checks if a student's attendance meets the required threshold.
  4. updateRequiredAttendance Function: Updates the required attendance (only by the owner).
- 5. revertExae Function: Demonstrates a revert with a custom error message
+ 5. revertExample Function: Demonstrates a revert with a custom error message

 # Error Handling Overview
 require():